amdharness/link-import/README.md

 `window.customElements.whenDefined` callback. `!whenDefined` suffix will resolve the module on this event.

+## AMD resolved value
+The module returns the tag name guessed out of HTML name.

 # live demo
  * `af-branches` web component demo page(TBD)
  * This project `test-component` demo page on CDN (TBD)